Shalinda99/Shalinda99/README.md

 - 🔭 I’m currently studying at University of Moratuwa.
 - 🌱 I’m currently learning everything.
-- 👯 I am looking for an internship for Software Engineering.
+- 👯 Driven by a dual love for AI and software, I am an enthusiast who engineers the future.
 - 🤔 All of my projects are available at https://github.com/Shalinda99
 - 📫 How to reach me: amalshalinda1999@gmail.com & https://shalinda.netlify.app/
   <p align="center">